skipperq93/cyberkit/Source/bmalloc/libpas/Documentation.md

 of examples of this, like `pas_deallocate` or `pas_get_page_base`.
 Sometimes this gets fun, like `pas_get_page_base_and_kind_for_small_other_in_fast_megapage.h`.

-Finally, libpas avoids abbreviations even more so than WebKit usually does.
+Finally, libpas avoids abbreviations even more so than CyberKit usually does.
 Functions that have a quirky meaning typically have a long name that tells the story.
 The point is to make it easy to appreciate the subtlety of the algorithm when reading the code.
 This is the kind of code where complex situations should look complex at any abstraction level.